Geeksfino/finclip-agent/README.md

 ## Embedding the Chat Widget

-The chat widget (`finclip-chat.js`) is included in the npm package and can be used in multiple ways:
+The chat widget is included in the npm package in two versions:

+- `finclip-chat-embed.iife.js` - **Recommended for production use**, includes logging for easier debugging
+- `finclip-chat.iife.js` - Alternative version with minimal logging, suitable for development

+The widget can be used in multiple ways:

 ### Option 1: Host on a CDN (Recommended for Production)